-If you see a yellow sign and have not done so already, you should IMMEDIATELY contact the City Arborist Office (contact: Kathryn Evans, Administrative Analyst, 404-330-6235) to obtain a copy of the site plan as well as a copy of the preliminary approval that was issued to remove or injure trees.
+If you see a yellow sign, IMMEDIATELY contact the City Arborist Office (contact: Kathryn Evans, Administrative Analyst, 404-330-6235) to obtain a copy of the site plan as well as a copy of the preliminary approval that was issued to remove or injure trees.
 Any appeal you may wish to make to this preliminary approval must be made by the deadline noted on the sign.

 An appeal to the preliminary posting must be based on evidence that a decision by a city official misinterpreted or misapplied specific sections of the Tree Protection Ordinance.
 An appeal is not directed toward the property owner but to the Tree Commission, which determines whether any sections of the ordinance were misinterpreted or misapplied in granting the permit.
 A $75 administrative fee or a detailed and signed “hardship” letter must accompany the appeal.
-You can download a copy of the city’s Tree Appeal Package for further instructions and the form to complete to file your appeal.
+You can download a copy of the City’s instructions and the online form to complete to file your appeal.

 After an appeal is filed, any activity authorized by the decision under appeal is stopped: "no permits shall be issued, no trees cut, nor earth disturbed.”
 The clerk sets a hearing date and will notify the person who filed the appeal and the property owner.